 All of Cenovus's disclosed contingent and prospective resources are associated with clastic or sandstone formations.
-Cenovus has also identified significant amounts of bitumen in the Grosmont carbonate formation for which the Company has extensive mineral rights.
+Cenovus has also identified significant amounts of bitumen on its lands in the Grosmont carbonate formation.
 Pilot testing of the SAGD recovery process in carbonates has been conducted in the Grosmont carbonate formation several miles away from Cenovus's lands, but commercial viability has yet to be established.
-Contingent resources in the carbonates are not included in the totals above.